DanLindeman/kivy_swappy/readme.md

-## Okapi
+## Swappy

-A Kivy game inspired by the great Rodent's Revenge.
+A Kivy port of my first-ever-pygame game Swappy.